Ryouh/Feats-Revisited/Feats.md

 ### Child of the Sea

-Your connection to the sea’s grand you the following benefit:
+You deepen your connection to the sea.

 * You learn the Shape Water and Gust cantrip.
 Choose Strength, Constitution or Charisma for your Spellcasting ability.